 How to Get There: Fly into San Antonio International Airport before grabbing a taxi or renting a car to get to your hotel.

-If you are traveling in early January, then you should consider taking your winter vacation to Philadelphia, Pennsylvania.
+For a perfect place to visit in January in USA, you should consider taking your winter vacation to Philadelphia, Pennsylvania.
 Although it can be cold in the City of Brotherly Love, there is one attraction that makes the temperature worth braving – The Mummers Parade.

 Considered to be the oldest folk festival in the country, the Mummers Parade features four clubs that compete with their elaborate performances, costumes, and scenery.